mendax0110/cppFuzzer/README.md

 # cppFuzzer

 Welcome to the **cppFuzzer** project!
 This is a simple C++ fuzzer designed to help identify vulnerabilities and weaknesses in software by generating and testing a wide range of input data.
+The project is currently not finished and highly experimental.

 ## Table of Contents
 - [Overview](#overview)